monomelodies/formulaic/docs/advanced/checkboxes.md

     $form[] = new Checkbox\Group('name', [1 => 'Option 1', 2 => 'Option 2']);
     $form[] = new Radio\Group('name', [1 => 'Option 1', 2 => 'Option 2']);

-As you can see, they work similar so `Select` elements, and also support the callback-style instantiation for fine-grained tuning:
+As you can see, they work similar to `Select` elements, and also support the callback-style instantiation for fine-grained tuning:

     <?php